JP12025/mario/README.md

 ########
 ```

-First prompt the user for an `int` for the pyramid’s actual height, so that the program can also output shorter pyramids like the below:
+First, prompt the user for an `int` for the pyramid’s actual height, so that the program can also output shorter pyramids like the below:

 ```bash
 $ python mario.py